 How I Started Blogging

-I first started blogging 13 years ago, around the time the term "blog" was first being used.
+I first started blogging in 2000, around the time the term "blog" was first being used.
 My blogs then were more like personal journals and makeshift portfolios.
 I took a break from blogging while I finished high school, but found myself revisiting the hobby when I started sewing more seriously.
 In Color Order was started in Spring 2009, as a place to share my projects and thrifting finds.

 How I Started Sewing